-Initially 70% were held by the MEF, and 30% by 66 bank foundations (CDP, no date c).
-As of early 2024, the MEF holds 82.77% and shares of the Treasury are 1.30%, while the remaining 15.93% are being held by bank foundations (CDP, n.d.a.).
+15 Initially 70% were held by the MEF, and 30% by 66 bank foundations (CDP, no date c).
+As of early 2024, the MEF holds 82.77% and shares of the Treasury are 1.30%, while the remaining 15.93% are being held by bank foundations (CDP, no date a).

-Like Germany's Kreditanstalt für Wiederaufbau (KfW) or the French Caisse des Dépôts et Consignations (CDC).
+16 Like Germany's Kreditanstalt für Wiederaufbau (KfW) or the French Caisse des Dépôts et Consignations (CDC).

-As clarified in an exchange with the authors, CDP cannot have an active role in the governance of some of the companies it holds shares in such as Eni, for a variety of reasons such as the unbundling rule within the Energy sector, the Ministerial decree concerning the potential conflict of interest with Poste Italiane, and specific shareholder agreements.
+17 As clarified in an exchange with the authors, CDP cannot have an active role in the governance of some of the companies it holds shares in such as Eni, for a variety of reasons such as the unbundling rule within the energy sector, the Ministerial decree concerning the potential conflict of interest with Poste Italiane, and specific shareholder agreements.

-Postal Saving Bonds are essentially debt securities issued by CDP via which individuals and institutions lend money to CDP.
+18 A kind of retail funding that are essentially debt securities issued by CDP via which individuals and institutions lend money to CDP.